KnoAll/cacti-template/README.md

 Once the upgrade has been done, you must complete the installation from the Cacti web gui.
 After the gui install has been done, you must go to Utilities > System Utilities and select 'Rebuild Poller Cache' or you will see errors in the cacti log

+## Migrating to a new OS..
+Moving your Cacti installation can be done by doing a backup from the source install using the --backup-data switch in the script. you can then do a fresh install on your new target AlmaLinux or RockyLinux clean system.
+Once it is installed and running you can restore your previous backup with --restore-data.